apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-hubble.md

 #### 2.1 Use docker (recommended)

 > **Special Note**: If you are starting `hubble` with Docker, and `hubble` and the server are on the same host.
 When configuring the hostname for the graph on the Hubble web page, please do not directly set it to `localhost/127.0.0.1`.
 This will refer to the `hubble` container internally rather than the host machine, resulting in a connection failure to the server.
+>
-If `hubble` and `server` is in the same docker network, you can use the `container_name` as the hostname, and `8080` as the port.
-Or you can use the ip of the host as the hostname, and the port is configured by the host for the server.
+>  If `hubble` and `server` is in the same docker network, we **recommend** using the `container_name` (in our example, it is `graph`) as the hostname, and `8080` as the port.
+Or you can use the **host IP** as the hostname, and the port is configured by the host for the server.

 We can use `docker run -itd --name=hubble -p 8088:8088 hugegraph/hubble` to quick start [hubble](https://hub.docker.com/r/hugegraph/hubble).